Wadia family: History

-The Wadia family owns a textile company called Bombay Dyeing which was founded by Nowrosjee Wadia who became a big texitle businessman.
-Nowrosjee married Bai Jerbai who became a big philanthropist.
-After Nowrosjee died, the company was passed down to his son, Ness Wadia (later "Sir Ness" after he received a knighthood for services to the British Raj).
+After Nowrosjee died, Bombay Dyeing was passed down to his son, Ness Wadia (later "Sir Ness" after he received a knighthood for services to the British Raj).
 Sir Ness became a prominent textile industrialist and played an important role during the late 19th century in turning the city of Bombay into one of the world's largest cotton trading centers.
 Sir Ness married an Englishwoman, Eveylne Clara Powell, and they became the parents of Clara Eveylne Wadia and Neville Wadia.
 Clara was married to married to Robert Byng, 7th Earl of Strafford.
 Neville inherited the conglomerate when Sir Ness Wadia died in 1952.
 Neville was married to Dina Jinnah from 1938 to 1943.
 Dina was the only child of Muhammad Ali Jinnah, the founder of Pakistan.
-Her mother, Rattanbai Petit, was the sister of Dinshaw Maneckji Petit, who married to Sylla Tata, sister of JRD Tata.
+Her mother, Rattanbai Petit, was the sister of Dinshaw Maneckji Petit, who was married to Sylla Tata, the sister of JRD Tata.
 Neville and Dina had two children together, a daughter Diana and a son Nusli Wadia, before they divorced; the divorce had to take place in England because the law in India did not permit divorce at all at that time.

 Though Dina and Neville divorced in 1943, she remained a prominent member of the Wadia family.
 The fracas between Neville and his son Nusli is a part of industry folklore in India.
-In 1971 Neville had decided to sell Bombay Dyeing because of the financial problems it was having also had plans to move abroad.
-Nusli however stopped as him as he had his own plans to run the company and did not want to leave India.
+In 1971 Neville decided to sell Bombay Dyeing because of the financial problems it was having and also because the tax in India at the time was very high and he also had plans to move abroad.
+Nusli however stopped him as he had his own plans to run the company and did not want to leave India.
 He later took over as chairman of Bombay Dyeing in 1977, when Neville finally accepted that he was beaten and stepped aside.
 Nusli is now the chairman of the Wadia Group.

 Members of the family have also settled outside of Mumbai in the United Kingdom (such as British-Indian actress Nina Wadia) and the United States (such as Maneck Sorabji Wadia, Indian-American management consultant).

+The family may be mentioned in books and/or movies.
+One example of a book is Age of Vice by Deepti Kapoor which is based in New Delhi and the family is mentioned.